akaabdullahmateen/roadmap/stylesheet/concepts/index.md

 - **Rulesets:** A structure that associates a comma-separated selectors list with a declaration block.
 - **At-rules:** A structure that starts with an _at_ symbol, followed by an identifier, and continues up to the end of the statement.

 Any statement which is not a ruleset or an at-rule is invalid and ignored.
-Each type of at-rules, defined by its identifier, may have its own internal syntax and semantics.
+Each type of at-rule, defined by its identifier, may have its own internal syntax and semantics.

-### Ruleset syntax
+### Rulesets

-All style rules share the same syntactical construct, where a selectors list is followed by a declaration block.
+The ruleset (or rule) is a structure formed by adding a declaration block after a selectors list.
 The selectors list is one ore more selectors separated by comma.
 Whitespace around selectors is ignored, however whitespace between simple selectors in a compound selector has semantic meaning.
+If any single selector in a selectors list is invalid, the entire selectors list, and therefore the ruleset, is invalid.

 The declaration block is a list of declarations separated by semicolons and delimited by an opening brace and a closing brace.
+The last declaration is not required to be terminated by a semicolon, though it is good practice to do it.
+Whitespaces before, between, and after properties and values are ignored.
+Both properties and values are case-insensitive.
+If a value is not valid for its associated property, the entire declaration is invalid.

 ```css
 style-rule ::=